neonexus/sails-react-bootstrap-webpack/README.md

     next();
 };
 ```

+## PwnedPasswords.com Integration
+When a new password is being created, it is checked with the [PwnedPasswords.com API](https://haveibeenpwned.com/API/v3#PwnedPasswords).
+This API uses a k-anonymity model, so the password that is searched for is never exposed to the API.
+Basically, the password is hashed, then the first 5 characters are sent to the API, and the API returns any hashes that start with those 5 characters, including the amount of times that hash (aka password) has been found in known security breaches.

+This functionality is turned on by default, and can be shutoff per-use, or globally throughout the app. `sails.helpers.isPasswordValid` can be used with `skipPwned` option set to `true`, to disable the check per use.
+Inside of [`config/security.js`](config/security.js), the variable `checkPwned` can be set to `false` to disable it globally.

 ## What about SEO?
 I recommend looking at [prerender.io](https://prerender.io).
 They offer a service (free up to 250 pages) that caches the end result of a JavaScript-rendered view (React, Vue, Angular), allowing search engines to crawl otherwise un-crawlable web views.
 You can use the service in a number of ways.
 One way, is to use the [prerender-node](https://www.npmjs.com/package/prerender-node) package.
 To use it with Sails, you'll have to add it to the [HTTP Middleware](https://sailsjs.com/documentation/concepts/middleware#?http-middleware).
 Here's a quick example: